 I was born in Istanbul, Turkey.
-I received my B.S. degree in Electrical and Electronics Engineering at Bogazici University, in Istanbul, Turkey in 2014 and my M.S. degree in Electrical and Computer Engineering in 2016 at the University of Maryland, in College Park, MD.
-Currently, I am pursuing my Ph.D. degree in Electrical and Computer Engineering at Georgia Tech (specialization: Electronic design and applications/Microsystems).
+I received my B.Sc. degree in Electrical and Electronics Engineering at Bogazici University, in Istanbul, Turkey in 2014 (specialization: Electronics), my M.Sc. degree in Electrical and Computer Engineering in 2016 at the University of Maryland, in College Park, MD (specialization: Microelectronics), and my Ph.D. degree in Electrical and Computer Engineering at Georgia Tech (specialization: Electronic design and applications/Microsystems).
 I also have a minor in Biomedical Engineering.

 From 2015 to 2016, I was a research assistant at the Autonomous Vehicle Lab (now Bio-Inspired Perception and Robotics Lab) at the University of Maryland.
 My advisors were Timothy Horiuchi and Sean Humbert.
-Armed with a background in bio-inspired sensing, I began my Ph.D. work at Georgia Tech in 2016 at Inan Research Lab with Omer T. Inan.
-My most recent research projects are focused on physiological modulation, monitoring, and active sensing.
-I develop wearable tools and algorithms to study noninvasive neuromodulation of stress.
+Armed with a background in bio-inspired sensing, I did my Ph.D. work at Georgia Tech at Inan Research Lab with Omer T. Inan, graduated in September 2020.
+My Ph.D. work focused on noninvasive sensing and neuromodulation.
+I developed tools and signal processing algorithms to study noninvasive neuromodulation of stress.
 Currently, I work as a postdoctoral researcher with Jeffrey Ardell at David Geffen School of Medicine at UCLA.